nrfconnect/sdk-nrf/applications/ipc_radio/README.rst

 * :file:`overlay-bt_rpc.conf` - Configuration file enabling Bluetooth Low Energy over RPC.

 .. note::
-   When you use sysbuild to build an application which uses the ipc_radio as network core image the preceding configuration files are added automatically to ipc_radio.
+   When you use sysbuild to build an application which uses the IPC radio firmware as the network or radio core image, the preceding configuration files are added automatically to the IPC radio firmware.
    The selection of specific configuration files is determined by the sysbuild Kconfig.

-   For instance, the :kconfig:option:`SB_CONFIG_NETCORE_IPC_RADIO_IEEE802154` Kconfig option enables the :file:`overlay-802154.conf` configuration file to be used with IPC radio firmware.
+   For instance, the :kconfig:option:`SB_CONFIG_NETCORE_IPC_RADIO_IEEE802154` Kconfig option enables the :file:`overlay-802154.conf` configuration file to be used with the IPC radio firmware.

 Building and running as a single image
 **************************************